fluid-project/infusion-docs/src/documents/InfusionEventSystem.md

     <td><code>String</code> or <code>Number</code></td>
     <td>This field allows the configurer to control the sequence in which several listeners to the same event are notified.
 The recommended form of this field is either `before:otherNamespace` or `after:otherNamespace` where `otherNamespace` represents the `namespace` of some other
     listener attached to this firer.
 The framework will sort all the listeners attached to a single firer so that such a listener is fired immediately before or after the other target listener, unless a further constraint positions a third listener in between them.
     If a group of listeners express a cyclic set of constraints, the framework will signal an error.
 If there is no listener with the target namespace, the constraint is ignored.
-There are other possibilities for the `priority` field which are not generally recommended.
-Firstly, the field might hold a simple number representing the priority.
-The convention is that listeners with **_higher priority numbers_** are notified **_before_** listeners with lower ones.
-That is, a listener with priority 2 is notified before a listener with priority 1.
-Secondly, the field can hold one of the strings `"first"` or `"last`" representing an **_extremal priority_**.
-Listeners with these priorities are notified either before or after all listeners with finite numerical priorities.
-Finally, the extremal priorities themselves may be further annotated by an _extremal priority class_ that allows for further classes of infinite priorities that can beat those defined at the base levels.
-For example, an extremal priority of `last:testing` would be used within test cases in order to guarantee that it would be notified definitely after all listeners present in the actual implementation, even those which already had a plain priority of `last`.
-More details are present in the page on [Priorities](Priorities.md).
+There are other possibilities for the `priority` field which are not - more details are present in the page on [Priorities](Priorities.md).
     </td>
   </tr>
 </table>